 Don’t set strict limits of color palette in your portfolio

 Your portfolio is actually your design face for the customers who do not know you personally.
 And for sure it’s only you who decides what this face will express.
-If you want to show only one side of your design style, if you want your potential customer to see you only smiling, or only deeply serious, or perhaps childish, than this tip is not for you.
-Limited color palette of portfolio works is one of the fastest ways to do it.
-Nevertheless, practice proves that showing diverse color choices and combinations in the portfolio in a harmonic way enhances better presentation of design skills and higher chances of getting involved into interesting design projects.
+If you want to show only one side of your design style, if you want your potential customer to see you only smiling, or only deeply serious, or perhaps childish, then this tip is not for you.
+A limited color palette of portfolio works is one of the fastest ways to do it.
+Nevertheless, practice proves that showing diverse color choices and combinations in the portfolio in a harmonic way enhances the better presentation of design skills and higher chances of getting involved in interesting design projects.

 Colors should feel clean in any combinations

 Trying different color combinations and their functional features in creating user-friendly interfaces, it is very important to remember that in any case, in even the most venturesome color matches and blends should feel clean.
 No dirt on a screen or a page.
 Clarity enhances usability rate, supports readability and makes all the colors do their best in their interface.

 Try using colors as a background, not only in the work itself